Omeprazole for Dogs - Dosage, Usage and Side Effects

 See files for Dogs

 One of the World Health Organization's ‘essential medicines’, omeprazole is an antacid drug commonly used in human medicine.
-The various diseases and conditions which omeprazole is used to treat can manifest themselves in our dogs.
-Gastrointestinal issues are quite common in canines, especially as they are known to often eat indiscriminately.
+Various diseases and conditions treated with omeprazole can manifest themselves in our dogs.
+Gastrointestinal issues are quite common in canines, especially as they are often known to eat indiscriminately.
 This leads us to ask, ‘can dogs take omeprazole?’
-The answer is yes, but this doesn't mean we should just take a pill out of our medicine cabinet and give it to the dog.
+Although omeprazole can be given to dogs, this doesn't mean we should just take a pill out of our medicine cabinet and give it to them.

 At AnimalWised we detail everything you need to know about omeprazole for dogs, paying specific attention to its dosage, usage and side effects.
 Before we do, we remind you that any drug given to your pet should be first authorized by a qualified veterinarian.